NeonHorizon/lipopi/README.md

 ==

+###Special Note About Raspberry Pi 3

+Unlike the other Pi's the Raspberry Pi 3 has a software emulated version of the UART which means that GPIO 14 is not high by default.
+The way to resolve this is to enable the console which produces enough data that we can "pretend" GPIO 14 is high by placing a 100uf capacitor across the 100k resistor.

+For more information please see [this thread](https://github.com/NeonHorizon/lipopi/issues/9#issuecomment-225816722)

+==

 ###Software
 1. Run sudo raspi-config and under "Advanced Options" select "Serial" followed by "No".
 This prevents the Pi using GPIO 14 for the console (which would shut off the power).
+(Do not do this on the Raspberry Pi 3, see notes)

 2. Run wget -N https://raw.github.com/NeonHorizon/lipopi/master/low_bat_shutdown to get the example script which checks for low battery and shuts down the Pi (if you prefer you could write this in Python or whatever).